 The delicate task of the independent expert in company crises

 Franco Carlo Papa (Chairman of PGS Consulenti) examines the ever larger burden of responsibility placed on the independent expert who is increasingly seen as the guarantor of bankruptcy procedures.
-The independent expert must strive for a balanced mix of accounting and corporate concerns, focussing on the task of providing an opinion on a plan following professional and independent certification process.
+The independent expert must strive for a balanced mix of accounting and corporate concerns, focussing on the task of providing an opinion on a plan following professional and independent certification process.18 June 2015

 Article 182-bis and the excessive misalignment parties and non-parties to agreements

 This article by Franco Carlo Papa (Chairman of PGS Consulenti) highlights how the debt restructuring agreement alters the par conditio creditorum: creditors who are not parties to the agreement gain privileges over signatories.
-Those not signing the agreement must be paid in full within 120 days, an attractive option given the current payments situation in Italy.
+Those not signing the agreement must be paid in full within 120 days, an attractive option given the current payments situation in Italy.6 June 2015

 Reorganisations: how to exit the tunnel